Tomographer/tomographer/doc/py/custom_module.rst

 Most of the useful generic classes in the Tomographer framework are instantiated with standard template arguments and exposed to Python.
-See :tomocxx:`the tpy namespace <namespacetpy.html>` for the API documentation.
+See :tomocxx:`the tpy namespace <namespacetpy.html>` for the full API documentation.

-A set of :tomocxx:`C++ typedefs are provided
+The `tpy` namespace most importantly contains a set of :tomocxx:`C++ typedefs
-<namespacetpy.html#typedef-members>`, which are already exposed to Python via
+<namespacetpy.html#typedef-members>`, which are types which are already exposed
+as Python objects via the `tomographer` module.
+For instance, the template class :tomocxx:`MHRWParams <struct_tomographer_1_1_m_h_r_w_params.html>` is typedef'ed as :tomocxx:`tpy::MHRWParams
-the `tomographer` module.
-You'll find the types ``tpy::RealType`` and ``tpy::CountIntType`` (by default, ``double`` and ``int``, respectively) which serve as template arguments for most classes.
-For instance, the template class :tomocxx:`Histogram <class_tomographer_1_1_histogram.html>` is typedef'ed as :tomocxx:`tpy::Histogram <namespacetpy.html#a695433d4c090bebbf94083b96f36b5be>`.
+<namespacetpy.html#a94b6e199d4b59e18713b380fa4daa784>`.
+You'll also find the
+types ``tpy::RealType`` and ``tpy::CountIntType`` which serve as template arguments for most classes (by default, ``double`` and ``int``, respectively).

+Note that some classes have slightly different implementations and aren't just a typedef---for instance, :tomocxx:`tpy::Histogram <classtpy_1_1_histogram.html>` is re-implemented to use `NumPy` objects, so it can store any data type, but at the same type provides almost transparent conversion to and from :tomocxx:`Tomographer::Histogram <class_tomographer_1_1_histogram.html>`.

-These classes are then exposed to Python in the `tomographer` module.
+The classes in the `tpy` namespace are already exposed to Python in the `tomographer` module.
 When writing your own custom module, you can take advantage of these existing tools so that you don't have to expose all these helper types yourself; rather they can be transparently passed between Python to/from C++.
+For instance, you can straightforwardly return a `tpy::Histogram` from a C++ function exposed to Python, and the result will be accessible from Python as a :py:class:`tomographer.Histogram` object.

+.. note:: In order to set up the Tomographer Python API properly, you must call
+          :tomocxx:`tpy::import_tomographer()
+          <namespacetpy.html#a85146271201de94c995aa16c99ed9952>` at the
+          beginning of your C++ module initialization function.

 The Python ``setup.py`` file